pkhungurn/talking-head-anime-4-demo/docs/character_model_mediapipe_puppeteer.md

 # `character_model_mediapipe_puppeteer`

+allows the user to control trained student models with their facial movement, which is captured by a web camera and processed by the [Mediapipe FaceLandmarker](https://developers.google.com/mediapipe/solutions/vision/face_landmarker) model.

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).